ANZCOR Guidelines

 Management

-• Seek advice or assessment from a healthcare
+• Seek advice or assessment from a healthcare professional if appropriate.

-• If the person deteriorates or becomes unconscious, manage the person according to ANZCOR Guideline 3.
+• If the person deteriorates or becomes unconscious manage the person according to ANZCOR Guideline 3.

 5.0